 Generally 1 to 1.1 lbs of nitrogen per bushel of corn is a good rule for estimating total crop need for the season.
 However, the nitrogen still has to be taken up by the plant to deliver yield.
 Nitrogen lost through volatility, denitrification and leaching is no longer available for plant uptake.
 In addition, poorly developed root systems have less opportunity to take up the nitrogen that is available.
 Using a split nitrogen application—that is, making part of the application at pre-plant and part at sidedress—can deliver nitrogen when the crop needs it most.
 This can be especially beneficial in wet years where leaching of pre-plant nitrogen is likely to have occurred.

 How can I ensure that the nitrogen I applied is available and taken up by my crop when it needs it?

 Many growers prefer a program that both protects the nitrogen and ensures efficient uptake and utilization.
-To get the most out of applied nitrogen, growers can use a nitrogen stabilizer to help protect nitrogen from denitrification and leaching, combined with a biocatalyst technology like Accomplish® LM to help increase root growth and nutrient availability.
+To get the most out of applied nitrogen, growers can use a nitrogen stabilizer to help protect nitrogen from denitrification and leaching, combined with a biocatalyst technology like Accomplish® LM or Extract PBA to help increase nutrient availability.

-Accomplish is a registered trademark of Loveland Products, Inc.
+Accomplish and Extract Powered by Accomplish are registered trademarks of Loveland Products, Inc.